mesos/docker-compose-executor/README.md

   net: "container:baseC"
 ```

-In real life use case, as Brendan also explained in the talks, the pod will comprise of main app container with side car containers such as amsaddor/proxy containers, log aggregators, monitoring/debug containers etc. For the sake of simplicity and common example, we are putting both web and redis in the same pod.
+In real life use cases, as Brendan also explained in the talks, the pod will comprise of the main app container with side car containers such as amsaddor/proxy containers, log aggregators, monitoring/debug containers etc. For the sake of simplicity and common example, we are putting both web and redis in the same pod.
 Useful for development clusters and demo :)

 In the compose file above, baseC is the primary container getting the IP assigned from docker bridge and is also responsible for advertising ports for other containers in the pod (docker does not allow for other containers joining the network namespace expose ports at that point.
 Hence, the primary container exposing all the ports and secondary containers in the pod will bind to those).